rob-metalinkage/jmeter-tests-4-conneg-by-ap/README.md

 # jmeter-tests-4-conneg-by-ap
-An apache JMeter test for the behaviour of resources implementing "Content negotiation by profile" (https://www.w3.org/TR/dx-prof-conneg/)
+An Apache JMeter test for the behaviour of resources implementing "Content negotiation by profile" (https://www.w3.org/TR/dx-prof-conneg/)

 ## status
 This will track the emerging draft recommendation.